-Experiencing history up-close and personal can help bring the events of the past alive.
+Experiencing history up close and personal can help bring the events of the past alive.

 Unfortunately, those with disabilities sometimes can’t have this kind of contact with historical buildings and landmarks, as many of them were built before advances in accessible technology.
-At EZ-ACCESS, we are committed to enriching lives by providing access into all spaces, including the ones that connect us with the past.
+At EZ-ACCESS, we are committed to enriching lives by providing access to all spaces, including the ones that connect us with the past.
 Below is a three-step process you can follow to make a beloved historical building accessible for everyone.

 Identify Significant Features

 What attributes of the infrastructure make this old building significant?
 In other words, why was the building deemed worthy of preservation?